ambaena/scrum-psm1-cheatsheet/README.md

 - Proccess

 ### Project

-- *Our highest priorityis to satisfy the customer throught early and continuous delivery of **valuable software***
+- *Our highest priority is to satisfy the customer throught early and continuous delivery of **valuable software***
 - ***Welcome changing requirements** even late in development.
 Agile processes harness change for the customer`s ompetitive advantage*
 - ***Deliver** working software **frequently**, from a couple of weeks to a couple of months, with a preference to the shorter timescale*
 - *Agile processes promote **sustainable development**.
 The sponsors, developers, and users should be able to maintain a constant pace indefinitely*